 1. Select a constellation of metrics

-Select a constellation of a few key output metrics that capture the full dimensions of the business.
+Select a constellation of a few key output metrics that capture the full dimensions and core value of the business.
 Make sure they account for retention, engagement, and monetization, and then monitor the full scoreboard.

 2. Break your output metrics into their input metrics

 Once you’ve identified your key output metrics, build out the constellation by breaking those outputs down into their input metrics.
 Drill down until you’ve got a set of actionable input metrics that you can impact directly, and then build your experiments to move those.